marcelebbrecht/powerrouting/README.md

 -----------------

 There are some parameter iteration configs (*ParameterStudy).
 The run-script run them multithreaded an creates charts for them.
 Data will be exported to csv and, if you set it up, graphs will be exported by GnuPlot.
+A HTML report with all plots from runnumber 0 will be created.

 Performance of Protocols